-Home of the breathtaking Mount Everest, Nepal is country with expansive mountainous landscapes and diverse cultures.
-But because it borders India, many travellers who have yet to visit the nation are quick to assume that Nepal is just another India.
+Home of the breathtaking Mount Everest, Nepal is country with expansive mountainous landscapes and diverse cultures, as well as a very popular destination for hikers – trekking in Nepal is one of the best experiences this nation has to offer.
+However, outside of the trekking and hiking community, because it borders India, many travellers who have yet to visit Nepal are quick to assume that she is just another India.
 The truth of the matter is both countries are far from being the same.

 Having not visited the country herself prior to moving to Nepal for work, avid India traveller Elen Turner, assumed too that the experience would be the same.
 The reality of it however was a complete 180 from what she expected.
 The main difference between the countries, as Turner says: “…comes down to the fact that Nepal is extremely poor, and is classified as a ‘least developed nation’.
 India does a poor job of equitably distributing its wealth, but it does have a lot of wealth and resources.”